-Note: Acknowledging that life does not always run perfectly, two missed SBs or your lowest two scores out of 12 SBs will not impact your final SB grade.
+Note: Acknowledging that life does not always run perfectly, two missed SBs or your lowest two scores out of 12 SBs will be dropped from your final SB grade out of 4.5.
+Bonus Mark Potential: If you complete all 12 Smartbook assignments by the indicated deadlines, your maximum grade can be 5.4/4.5 (a maximum bonus of 0.9%, since each Smartbook is worth 0.45%).
 SBs are not MSAF eligible.